heyqule/enemy_race_manager/README.md

 ### What's new in 2.0.26
 #### ERM economy [space-age] only
-- Zerg, Protoss, Redarmy drop loots on "Great" or higher tier.
+- [space-age] Zerg, Protoss, Redarmy drop loots on "Great" or higher tier.
-- New recipes to turn those loots into biter egg or other items.
+- [space-age] New recipes to turn those loots into biter egg or other items.
+This replaces the existing captive spawner workflow for those races.
-- New resources on planet Aiur and Char
+- [space-age] New resources, mineral and geysers, on planet Aiur and Char.

-### 2.0 Changes
+- [space-age] Zerg and Protoss controllable units.
-- Support Factorio 2.0 and Space Age
+- Improvements and Bugfixes
-- New evolution system, Quality Spawns, replaced the old leveling system.
-- Space Age specific environmental attacks.
-- New planets as enemy's home planet.
-- Unit stats re-balance.
-- Re-work various subsystems with 2.0 features.
-- Boss mode and interplanetary attack subsystems are temporary offline.

 Note 1: 2.0.x are all experimental release.
 Expect crashes and unit imbalance.
 Most things are subjected to change.
 2.1 will be the first stable release.